modu/website_grokit_ca/articles/web/PaperScalingMemcacheAtFacebook/PaperScalingMemcacheAtFacebook.markdown

 # Paper Reading Notes: Scaling Memcache At Facebook

-Facebook uses memcache as a key-value cache in between an internal server and a MySQL database.
-It is optimized for read-heavy scenarios where costly SQL queries are cached.
-Memcache in itself is an in-memory, single computer, key-value cache; this paper explains how Facebook scaled this out to a multi-computer SQL-databased backed permanent store with a caching layer.
+Facebook uses memcache as a key-value cache in between frontend instances and MySQL databases.
+It is optimized for read-heavy scenarios where heavy read on SQL databases would be prohibitive.
+Memcache in itself is an in-memory, single computer, key-value cache; this paper explains how Facebook scaled this out to a multi-computer key-value cache with a SQL-backed permanent store.

-?? how they scaled and how they partitioned their keys ??

 Their overarching architecture is a client connects to a front-end through a load-balancer, the frontend requests data needed to render the client request (let's say a friend's feed) to many different memcache instances, aggregates all the results and returns the request to the client.
 This is done through an _all-to-all_ communication pattern, where a typical request will require a frontend to fetch data from many memcache instances.
 Gets are performed using UDP, but writes and delete use a long-lived TCP connection proxy (called _mcrouter_ internally) which is shared between all threads on a machine.

+## ?? how they scaled and how they partitioned their keys ??

 ## ?? diagram of server / memcache / SQL